Glossary

 An approach to web design that makes web pages render well on a variety of devices and window or screen sizes.

-SEO (Search Engine Optimization)
+SEO (Search Engine Optimisation)

 The practice of increasing the quantity and quality of traffic to your website through organic search engine results.

-SSL Certificate
+SSL (Secure Sockets Layer) Certificate

 A digital certificate that provides authentication for a website and enables an encrypted connection.